MacDonald P. Jackson: Further interests

 In addition Jackson is an anthologist, literary historian, and critic of New Zealand poetry.
-He contributed to the Oxford History of New Zealand Literature in English (1991) writing the chapter on "Poetry: Beginnings to 1945".
+He contributed to the Oxford History of New Zealand Literature in English (1991) edited by Terry Sturm, writing the chapter on "Poetry: Beginnings to 1945".
 He is a member of the editorial boards for the Shakespeare Quarterly, the Arden Critical Companions series, the Digital Renaissance Editions series, and The New Oxford Shakespeare.
 He was elected a Life Member of the Australian and New Zealand Shakespeare Association in 2004.

 Jackson has been involved in broadcasting, introducing NZBC's monthly poetry programme in 1966, and a New Zealand Book Awards judge.
 He has been a competitor in veterans running and his interests include music, theatre, film, and gardening.
 He currently resides in Auckland.